NotCentralised/notvault-evm/README.md

 # NotVault &nbsp; &nbsp; | &nbsp; &nbsp; The Self-Sovereignty SDK

-__NotVault__ is an open-source SDK that enables the rapid and safe development of self-sovereign data workflows. __NotVault__ enables confidential commerce / payments, token transfers, file management and the use of verifiable credentials.
-The toolkit simplifies the implementation of Zero Knowledge Proof (ZKP) technology, while applying best practices for encryption, decentralisation and peer-to-peer / operations for all data.
+The **NotVault** SDK is an open-source toolset designed for the swift and secure creation of self-sovereign data workflows.
+Its functionality spans multiple use cases, including confidential commerce and payments, token transfers, file management, and the application of verifiable credentials.
+With a focus on streamlining the incorporation of Zero Knowledge Proof (ZKP) technology, NotVault emphasises best practices for encryption, decentralisation, and peer-to-peer operations in all data exchanges.

+## Core Principles
+NotVault operates on three fundamental principles:
+- **Peer-to-Peer**: To mitigate risks associated with a single point of failure.
+- **Encryption**: To maintain confidentiality at all times.
+- Zero Knowledge Proofs: To minimise data footprints during communication.

-**NotVaul** is analogous to a wallet since it allows users to link a contact ID like an email to their wallet in a private way.
-Furthermore, the wallet creates a new public / private key pair which is used to encrypt and sign data within the ecosystem, without needing access to the keys of the ETH wallet (Metamask) which is typically not accessible through the API.
-The contact ID allows a more user-friendly way of connecting to other identities.
-Instead of needing to input a wallet address, users can instead input an email for example.
+The functionality of NotVault mirrors that of a wallet, facilitating the private linkage of a contact ID (such as an email) to a user's wallet.
+Additionally, it generates a new public/private key pair used for data encryption and signing within the ecosystem.
+This system negates the need to access the keys of the Ethereum wallet (typically inaccessible via API) and provides a more user-friendly method of connecting with other identities.

-The key principles are to use the following as much as possible:
-- **Peer-to-peer**: in order to mitigate single point of failure risks.
-- **Encryption**: to ensure confidentiality
-- **Zero Knowledge Proofs**: to minimise data foot print when communicating

-Builders using __NotVault__ benefit from a rich toolkit of functionality in the form of smart contracts and client-side [typescript](https://www.typescriptlang.org) modules that include:
+## Key Features
+Developers leveraging NotVault can access a plethora of features including:
-- **Wallet**: Stores encrypted keys and encrypted metadata.
+- **Wallet**: Safeguards encrypted keys and metadata.
-- **Credentials**: [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) credental proof generation and verification.
+- **Credentials**: Facilitates the generation and verification of [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) credential proofs.
-- **Vault**: manage confidential token balances and transfers.
+- **Vault**: Manages confidential token balances and transfers.
-- **Files**: enables a self-sovereign and encrypted file storage capability through [IPFS](https://ipfs.tech).
+- **Files**: Enables self-sovereign and encrypted file storage capability through [IPFS](https://ipfs.tech).
-- **Commercial Deals**: enable the life-cycle management of transactional / contractual agreements including their financial settlement and self-custody escrows of payment amounts through a peer-to-peer, self-custody platform.
+- **Commercial Deals**: Supports the lifecycle management of transactional or contractual agreements, including their financial settlement.
+It offers self-custody escrows of token payment amounts via a peer-to-peer platform.
-- **Service Bus**: enables a confidential messaging service that ensures the integrity regarding of timestamp, source and underlying message using a [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof).
+- **Service Bus**: Provides a confidential messaging service, ensuring integrity of timestamp, source, and underlying message using a [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof).
+Harness the power of **NotVault** SDK to expedite the development of secure, decentralised applications and services.

 # Information
 For more detailed information please go to our [GITBOOK](https://docs.notcentralised.com).